exokitxr/license/README.txt

 Copyright <YEAR> <COPYRIGHT HOLDER>

 Permission is hereby granted to run (but not distribute) verbatim copies of this software.
-The author additionally grants to any person meeting the following conditions an MIT License to this software:
+The copyright holder additionally grants to any person meeting the following conditions an MIT License to this software:

 1. <CONDITION>